ProkopHapala/SimpleSimulationEngine/cpp/common/Orbital/ProjectiveDynamics.md

    where the right hand side $b$ is computed from predicted positions $p'_{k+1}$
 4. correct velocity at half step: $v_{k+/2} = (p_{k+1} - p_k) / dt$

+## Conservation of momentum

-Now, the last step is questionable. **We should check if this velocity satisfies the equations of motion and does not violate some laws of physics, in particular the conservation of energy and linear and angular momentum.**
+Now, the last step $v_{k+/2} = (p_{k+1} - p_k) / dt$ is questionable.
+We should check if this velocity satisfies the equations of motion and does not violate some laws of physics, in particular the conservation of energy and linear and angular momentum.

 We start by discretization of Newton's equations of motion:
 $$